 Planning to spend a weekend in Bruges and not sure where to start?
 Don’t miss this step by step guide – everything you need to know for the perfect Bruges city break.

 It’s no secret that I am completely and utterly enchanted by Bruges.
-Small and compact, but with plenty to do, it is the perfect city break destination.
+Small and compact, but with plenty to do, it is the perfect city break destination

 I first visited the city six years ago – I spent a week wandering around Bruges, getting to know the different neighbourhoods, seeing all the big attractions, finding a few off-the-beaten track spots too.
-I’ve returned several times since – each time discovering a different side of the city, seeing it during different seasons.
-Each time coming away with plans for yet another trip.

 But this isn’t about me, it’s about you.
 So you are planning to spend 2 days in Bruges?
 I’ll bet you have a lot of questions – how to get there, what to see, where to stay…